 - A fine of up to $1000.

 The severity of your punishments will vary greatly depending on a variety of circumstances.
 These circumstances may include whether this is your first offense or if you have a prior criminal record and the extend of the victim’s injuries.
+For example, a battery charge could be reclassified to a third degree felony if it is a subsequent offense, which is punishable by up to five years in prison.

 Under Florida Statute 784.045, aggravated battery is defined as intentionally or knowingly causing bodily harm, permanent disability or disfigurement, or the use of a deadly weapon.
 A deadly weapon is usually an object, instrument, or substance that is either inherently dangerous, such as a knife or firearm, or an object that is not inherently dangerous but is intended to be used in a way that can cause great bodily harm or even death.